Canal Holidays guide to the Llangollen Canal

 Horse drawn trip boat to the start of the canal at the Horseshoe Falls.
 Steam railway, motor museum.

 The whole canal length makes a good one week holiday.
 Mooring close to Llangollen has improved with the construction of a new marina moorings.

-Mid-week and weekend breaks are available from all Holidays in the UK Bases on the Llangollen Canal except Base 22.
+Mid-week and weekend breaks are available from all Canal Holidays Bases on the Llangollen Canal except Base 22.

 Historic Chester may be reached in a midweek break from Base 19 or on a short break from Base 18.

 In a two week trip the Llangollen Canal can be combined with the Four Counties or Cheshire Rings, or can be extended with a visit to Chester, famous for its city walls and historic Rows.

 Click on a boat base below for more information and possible routes from that base.

 Base 19 near Nantwich

 Base 22 near Llangollen

 Base 23 near Llangollen